MurphyAdam/auction-app/README.md

 ### Client

-If you would like to run the client server, please make sure you have the latest Node version >= 16, alongside a package manager such as `yarn` or `npm` (this project uses yarn), and follow the steps below:
+If you would like to run the client server, please make sure you have the latest Node.js version >= 16, alongside a package manager such as `yarn` or `npm` (this project uses yarn), and follow the steps below:

 1. in the root directory of `client` where the package.json file is located, use your favourite package